Meet the Team

 Edith Vioni Sullivan, Ph.D.

 Dr. Sullivan, a Professor in the Department of Psychiatry and Behavioral Sciences, uses multiple neuroimaging modalities and component process analysis of cognitive, sensory, and motor functioning to identify brain structural and functional mechanisms disrupted in diseases affecting the brain.
-Target conditions include alcoholism, HIV infection, and normal development and aging from adolescence to senescence.
-Structural and functional magnetic resonance imaging (MRI), MR spectroscopy (MRS), and MR diffusion tensor imaging (DTI) are acquired in animal models of alcoholism in parallel with the human studies.
-Multi-site research projects examine 1) the development of the adolescent brain and neuropsychological function and how initiation of hazardous drinking and consumption of other drugs of abuse alter normal trajectories of brain structure and function (National Consortium on Alcohol and NeuroDevelopment in Adolescence: NCANDA.org); 2) the effects of high alcohol exposure on brain structure and function in animal models (Integrated Neuroscience Initiative on Alcoholism: INIA-west.org); and 3) the use of neuroimaging, neuropsychology, and biomarkers of nutrition in alcoholics, with and without Wernicke-Korsakoff syndrome, and controls to compare and contrast the effects of alcohol on brain structure and function across 3 countries: the US, France, and Korea.
+Target conditions include alcohol use disorder (AUD), HIV infection, Mild Cognitive Impairment (MCI), and normal development and aging from adolescence to senescence.
+Structural and functional magnetic resonance imaging (MRI and fMRI), MR spectroscopy (MRS), and MR diffusion tensor imaging (DTI) are acquired in animal models of AUD in parallel with the human studies.
+Multi-site research projects examine 1) the development of the adolescent brain and neuropsychological function and how initiation of hazardous drinking and consumption of other drugs of abuse alter normal trajectories of brain structure and function (National Consortium on Alcohol and NeuroDevelopment in Adolescence: NCANDA.org); 2) the effects of high alcohol exposure on brain structure and function in animal models; and 3) the use of neuroimaging, neuropsychology, and biomarkers of nutrition in AUD and MCI.
 With more than 300 peer-reviewed publications in national and international journals, the American Psychological Association, the International Neuropsychological Society, the Research Society on Alcoholism, and the National Institute of Alcohol Abuse and Alcoholism (NIAAA) have recognized Dr. Sullivan for her outstanding contributions to the fields of neuropsychology and neuroimaging.
-Coupled with an NIAAA K05 Senior Mentor Award and a MERIT Award, this integrated research program provides a rich environment for mentoring promising young investigators, who will be the next generation of scientists dedicated to the field of alcohol and addiction research
+This integrated research program provides a rich environment for mentoring promising young investigators, who will be the next generation of scientists dedicated to the field of alcohol and addiction research.

 Rosemary Fama, Ph.D.

 Dr. Fama, a clinical and research neuropsychologist with a broad background in investigating brain-behavior relations, has special interest in component processes of memory and underlying neural networks.
-Dr. Fama has made substantial contributions to the investigation of neural correlates of memory impairment such as those observed in Wernicke-Korsakoff syndrome, an amnesia associated with thiamine deficiency in individuals with chronic heavy alcoholism.
-Her current research focuses on how cognitive, behavioral, and emotional functioning are affected by chronic heavy drinking in adults and adolescents, how comorbid conditions affect these processes, and what neural correlates are associated with these functions.
+Dr. Fama has made substantial contributions to the investigation of neural correlates of memory impairment including those observed in alcohol-related Wernicke-Korsakoff syndrome, an amnesia associated with thiamine deficiency in individuals with chronic heavy alcohol consumption, HIV infection, and dementing diseases.
+Her current research focuses on how cognitive, behavioral, and emotional functioning are affected by chronic heavy drinking in adults and adolescents, how comorbid conditions accelerate disruptive processes, and what neural correlates subserve these functions.
 Translational goals are to inform treatment and improve quality of life.

 Eva M. Müller-Oehring, Dr. rer. nat.